kubeedge/website/content/en/docs/setup/keadm.md

 - Currently support of `keadm` is available for Ubuntu and CentOS OS.
 RaspberryPi supports is in-progress.
 - Need super user rights (or root rights) to run.
+- The subcommand `keadm beta` is launched since v1.10.0.
+If you would like to use it, please use v1.10.0 or above of keadm.

 ## Install keadm